 Credit is recorded in quarter units.
-One unit represents a minimum of ten class hours in lecture or thirty hours in laboratory practice.
+One unit represents a minimum of ten class hours in direct instruction (e.g., lecture) or thirty hours in laboratory practice.

 Standard term registration dates are published on the Web at <http://www.llu.edu/students/university-records/registration-dates.php>.
-For programs that do not operate on standard term dates the Registration Portal should be checked for specific registration dates and deadlines per student, since these dates can vary depending on where students are in their program.
+For programs that do not operate on standard term dates, the Registration Portal should be checked for specific registration dates and deadlines per student, since these dates can vary depending on where students are in their program.
 Deadlines for courses taught in a condensed or extended format may differ from standard term or program deadlines.
-Course specific deadlines can be found by going to the Course Schedule <http://www.llu.edu/students/university-records/course-schedule.php>, selecting a course, and clicking on the Course Reference Number (CRN) link.
+Course-specific deadlines can be found in the course schedule at <http://www.llu.edu/students/university-records/course-schedule.php>, selecting a course, and clicking on the course reference number (CRN) link.
 Posted deadlines for registration on the Web and in the Registration Portal are in effect and binding.

 Students register online using their Registration Portal.
 Registration procedure includes clearing holds, entering classes, and clearing finance.
-Upon completion of their first quarter registration, the student must obtain an ID card at the University Office of Student Affairs.
+Upon completion of his or her first registration, the student must obtain an ID card at the University Office of Student Affairs.
 All future interactions in the Student Services Center will require presentation of a valid student ID card.

-A late registration period of five business days after the quarter begins is provided, unless the course is offered as an intensive that requires registration before the end of the five days.
-During these five business days for standard term courses a late registration fee of $200 will be charged.
+For standard term programs, a late registration period of five business days after the term begins is provided.
+If the course is offered as an intensive, it is possible that registration will be required before the end of the five days.
+During these five business days for standard term courses, a late registration fee of $200 will be charged.

 Students may not attend class without being registered.
-No credit is granted for academic work performed during any quarter without registration.
+No credit is granted for academic work performed during any term without registration.

 Change in registration

 If financial clearance has been obtained and registration is still open for the student's program, a change in registration requires a reversal of financial clearance in the Registration Portal.
-Students have until 11:59 pm PST the following day to complete registration changes and to request financial clearance again.
-If financial clearance is not obtained by the end of the following day any changes made in the Registration Portal will be reversed.
-Students are advised of this process via their LLU email account.
+Students have until 11:59 p.m.
+PST (Pacific Standard Time) the following day, or until the end of registration—whichever is earlier— to complete registration changes and to request financial clearance again.
+If financial clearance is not obtained by the end of the following day, any changes made in the Registration Portal will be reversed.
+Students are advised of this process via their LLU e-mail account.

 A student may add courses that follow the standard term University calendar during the first seven calendar days of the quarter.
 Courses that follow the standard term University calendar may be dropped during the first fourteen days of the quarter without academic penalty.
-Course changes after the fourteenth day of the quarter affect the permanent grade record with a "W" grade indicating withdrawal.
-Students may withdraw from a course prior to the fourteen calendar days before the final examination week, after which time withdrawals are no longer permitted.
+Standard term course changes after the fourteenth day of the quarter affect the permanent grade record with a "W" grade indicating withdrawal.
+Students may withdraw from a standard term course prior to fourteen calendar days before the final examination week, after which time withdrawals are no longer permitted.